 Futures and Propositions

-Future bets are based on the outcome of events that happen each year.
+Basketball Future bets are based on the outcome of events that happen each year, like the outcome of the NBA Finals or the conference champions.
 All bets are final.
 There will be no payouts until the conclusion of the specified season.

-Proposition plays are bets based on the outcome of events.
+Basketball proposition bets are based on the outcome of events.
 Odds change daily and all bets are considered action for the odds quoted at the time of the bet.

 In the event that the selection (person, team, or other) the bettor bets upon does not participate in the game/event due to injury, etc., no refunds are usually made.